natalie-cullings/TripleTen-Data-Science-Bootcamp-Projects/Project_03-Statistical_Data_Analysis/README.md

  - Megaline rounds seconds up to minutes, and megabytes to gigabytes.
 For calls, each individual call is rounded up; even if the call lasted just one second, it will be counted as one minute.
  - For web traffic, individual web sessions are not rounded up.
 Instead, the total for the month is rounded up.
 If someone uses 1025 megabytes this month, they will be charged for 2 gigabytes.

-## Objective <a id="objective"></a>

-The primary objective of this project is to utilize statistics to establish which Megaline prepaid plan (Surf or Ultimate) brings in more revenue for the company so the commercial department can adjustment its advertising budget accordingly.

 ## Analysis Process <a id="analysis-process"></a>